How to Create a Search Feature with PHP and MySQL [con't]

 The four snippets of code we changed are:

-3. Select everything from our table, which is indicated by an asterisk (*).
+).
 An asterisk is shorthand notation in SQL that's translated to "give me all columns and rows from the table".
-In order to know which information to display we append the contactid variable at the end of our SQL statement, and
+In order to know which information to display we append the contactid variable at the end of our SQL statement, and - Display the additional information about each staff member.

-Save your file and review the results (search_byid.php).
+Save your file and review the results (search_byid.php

 As you review the changes, you should notice our functionality is working as intended.
 When you enter a first or last name in our form field or select a letter, only the staff member's name appears as a hyperlink.
 As you move our mouse over the link, in the status bar, you should notice that a unique ID has been passed inside our link and appended on our query string.
 When you click a specific staff member link, the address bar changes and the rest of the employee information is shown according for the unique ID passed.